 The prayer flag tradition is ancient, dating back thousands of years to India and the shamanistic Bon tradition of pre-Buddhist Tibet.
 The 5 colors of prayer flags represent the 5 basic elements: yellow-earth, green–water, red-fire, white-air, blue-space.
 Balancing these elements externally brings harmony to the environment.
 Balancing the elements internally brings health to the body and the mind, and greater peace to the world.

-Join in with the Peace and Justice Initiative to create Prayer Flags.
+Join in with the Peace and Justice Institute to create Prayer Flags.

 Your contribution of $1 will help Emmanuel Ivorgba’s school in Nigeria.